Intelligent-Retinal-Imaging-Systems/IntegrationDocumentation/integration/OrderProcessingIntegrations.md

 ### Is there a public API for IRIS?

-In short, the answer is No.  IRIS does however provide other publicly accessible integration methods found on the [Cloud Direct Integrations](/integration/CloudDirect) page that are more reliable than conventional Rest APIs.
-The problem with APIs is that they combine the functions of transport, authentication, authorization and execution into a single call.
-While this is convenient in a world where everything works perfectly, it also exposes the caller to any changes that may occur in any of those areas.
-By isolating the delivery of requests (transport, authentication and authorization) to the Cloud Provider, the experience from the callers perspective is consistent and highly reliable.
+In short, No.  IRIS does however, provide other publicly accessible integration options found on the [Cloud Direct Integrations](/integration/CloudDirect) page that provide a more robust experience to conventional Rest APIs.
+Rest APIs combine the functions of transport, authentication, authorization and execution into a single step.
+While this is convenient in a world where everything works perfectly, it exposes the caller to vulnerabilities across that entire spectrum.
+By isolating the delivery of requests (transport, authentication and authorization) to the Cloud Provider, the experience from the callers perspective is consistent and reliable.